 See Example 1.

 The value of gross pay as defined in the first paragraph above is normally the same value as taxable pay.
-However, an employee is allowed to offset certain payments that are made out of gross pay against the tax liability due on that gross pay.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.